SORMAS-Foundation/SORMAS-Project/sormas-base/doc/keycloak.md

 The configuration provided by default is the minimum required configuration for Keycloak to work together with SORMAS.

-The Keycloak configuration can be adjusted by any user with admin rights, however **beware** that any change to the default configuration might rend the system unusable.
+The Keycloak configuration can be adjusted by any user with admin rights, however **beware** that any change to the default configuration might render the system unusable.

 The following configurations are most likely to be environment specific: